Houston hangs a hundred on Tulsa

 Record Breaking Cougars

-In just 3 quarters of action and in his last game in the Astrodome, Paul Gipson ran for 282 yards and 3 touchdowns.
+In just 3 quarters of action in his last game in the Astrodome, Paul Gipson ran for 282 yards and three touchdowns.
 Gipson set school records for single-game and career rushing yards that night.
 The single-game mark would stand for 34 years until it was broken by Joffrey Reynolds, who had 300 yards vs. ECU in 2002.
-Gipson played the game with a broken nose that he suffered the week before against Idaho.
+Gipson played the game with a broken nose, which he had suffered the week before against Idaho.

 Gipson running hard